Updated on April 26, 2020. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

-Possessing 30g of marijuana or less incurs a penalty of a $500 fine and up to 30 days in jail.
-Possessing over 30g of marijuana attracts a maximum fine of $5,000 and a maximum sentence of one year in prison.
+Possessing 30 grams of marijuana or less incurs a penalty of a $500 fine and up to 30 days in jail.
+Possession of more than 30 grams brings a maximum fine of $5,000 and a maximum sentence of one year in prison.

-For a first-time conviction, the offender may get a conditional release with one year of probation instead of going to jail.
-If a person is charged and convicted a second time, the penalty is doubled.
+For a first-time conviction, the offender may get a conditional release with one year of probation.
+If a person is convicted for a second time, the penalty may be doubled.

 Selling or distributing 1,000 pounds or more is a felony that may lead to incarceration for up to 10 years and a maximum fine of $100,000.
 A subsequent conviction attracts double the penalty.
-The penalty may also be doubled if the sale is to a minor.
-Also, the court can increase the fines payable to ensure the offender forfeits the proceeds of the crime.
+The penalty may also be doubled if the sale is to a minor, and the court may increase the fines to ensure the offender forfeits the proceeds of the crime.

-Delivery or sale of any amount of cannabis within 1,000 feet of a learning institution, within 250 feet of a playground or in the presence of minors is punished by a jail sentence of one to two years.
+Delivery or sale of any amount of cannabis within 1,000 feet of a school or within 250 feet of a playground is punishable by a prison sentence of two to four years.
 Distributing cannabis to a minor is a felony, and penalties double.

-Cultivating cannabis, even with no intention of selling or distributing it, is a felony that can result in a prison term of five years and fines of up to $15,000.
+Cultivating cannabis, even without the intention of selling or distributing it, is a felony that can result in a prison term of two and a half to five years and fines of up to $15,000.

 Only patients with qualifying medical conditions can legally access and use cannabis for therapeutic purposes.
-To get certified to use medical marijuana and obtain a marijuana ID card, patients must get a recommendation from a registered medical doctor.
+To get certified to use medical marijuana and obtain a marijuana ID card, a patient must get a recommendation from a registered medical doctor.